 - Student must have access to working PC or laptop with a configuration suitable to meet study requirements.
-Please seek your trainer/assessor assistance in this regard. - Student must have access to working internet. - Student must be able to attend scheduled theory classes and classes to be conducted in simulated environment (if schedule during Covid-19 is varied from original schedule). - Student must have sound digital literacy. - Where classroom visit is required to conduct the assessments in the compliant way and in accordance with Standard 1.8 of SRTO 2015, Melbourne College of Business and Technology would not be allowing more than 4 learners (or one group, whichever is less) in the class ensuring 4 sqm social distancing is maintained.
+Please seek your trainer/assessor assistance in this regard. - Student must have access to working internet. - Student must be able to attend scheduled theory classes and classes to be conducted in simulated environment - Student must have sound digital literacy.

-During COVID-19 (coronavirus) outbreak, Melbourne College of Business and Technology will use a flexible delivery mode for training and assessment, providing training package requirements allow for this.
+Note: In Case of Emergency COVID-19 (coronavirus) outbreak, Melbourne College of Business and Technology will use a flexible delivery mode for training and assessment, providing training package requirements allow for this.
 We would ensure that all regulatory requirements are met with as little disruptions possible.
 As circumstances change and restrictions are eased, these temporary arrangements will be reviewed, and enrolled students will be notified accordingly.
-Melbourne College of Business and Technology aims to review any changes in circumstances before commencement of each term so that it has least possible impact on students and course delivery.
+Melbourne College of Business and Technology aims to review any changes in circumstances before commencement of each term so that it has least possible impact on students and course delivery assessment (where possible) prior to their enrolment during this Covid-19 outbreak.